ID and L&D Tools

-I often get asked which tools I am using in my projects, to stay on top of tasks, and in web development.
+I often get asked which tools I use in my instructional design (ID) projects, and in learning and development (L&D) in general.
 Most of the tools I use are quite affordable or free.

 I’ve arranged the tools by topic for easier navigation.
 Clicking on a link below will take you directly to the appropriate section.
 To return to the list, click on the box in the lower right corner with the up arrow.

 In being transparent, some of the below links are affiliate links.
 I may earn a small commission if you click and/or make a purchase.
 This comes at no additional cost to you and the funds help power my site and content.
+Rest assured, I only recommend products that I personally use.
 You may read more in my disclaimer.

 Pexels: free stock photos and videos.
 No attribution is required.